Table of contents

 Kaikaku uses a definite period with specific targets to be achieved at the end of the period.
 Therefore, it is typically seen as a large project or an initiative.
 The extensive project often contains smaller ones conducted at different points of time during the overall initiative.
 The time frames of the Kaikaku initiatives ranged from a few months to a few years.

 The Kaikaku process consists of several stages:

 It is essential to ensure management commitment, identify necessary changes, set up strategy and targets, prepare smaller projects and allocate tasks, and educate staff on further steps.

-This phase allows us to analyse processes and make necessary adjustments as well as test and evaluate solutions.
+This phase allows us to analyse processes, make necessary adjustments, and test and evaluate solutions.

 Finally, it’s time to implement new systems and processes, provide training for employees and monitor changes.